informalsystems/hermes-sdk/docs/notes/encoding.md

 ## Future Improvements

 The encoding framework in Hermes SDK has only reached an MVP status, and it is not very well polished at the current state.
 Technically, the encoding problem is a more general problem than building a cross-chain relayer.
-We also do not much room or priority to iterate on the encoding design.
+We also do not have much room or priority to iterate on the encoding design.

 On the other hand, the encoding approaches we used in Hermes SDK will likely evolve externally and become a generalized CGP library for encoding.
 This may happen in few months time, and we may come up with more polished design with potential breaking changes.

 However, given the current status of the project, the developers for Hermes SDK may not have the capacity to migrate to use this improved encoding framework.
 This means that whatever that is currently designed and implemented in Hermes SDK will likely stay, even when better alternatives become available.

 This section mainly serves as a historical note for future readers, in case you wondered why Hermes SDK is having its own encoding framework even when the new CGP encoding framework is released.
-If the future team is adventerous enough, I hope that this document will help the team to migrate to any new approaches that are offered by the CGP project.
+If the future team is adventurous enough, I hope that this document will help the team to migrate to any new approaches that are offered by the CGP project.